GNU Flymake

 To learn about using Flymake, see Using Flymake.

-Flymake is designed to be easily extended to support new backends via an Elisp interface.
+When the Emacs LSP support mode Eglot is enabled, Flymake will use that as an additional back-end.
+See Eglot Features in Eglot: The Emacs LSP Client Flymake is also designed to be easily extended to support new backends via an Elisp interface.
 See Extending Flymake.

 Historically, Flymake used to accept diagnostics from a single backend.
 Although obsolete, it is still functional.
 To learn how to use and customize it, see The legacy “Proc” backend.